acoppes/unity-gemserk-utilities/Packages/com.gemserk.leopotamecs/Readme.md

 * Add or Remove entity during update?
   - Not sure if common, normally we would delegate the destruction to another system, like mark it has no more health or the effect is completed and then there is a system to process that.

-* ~~Maybe use gameobjects to identify fixed update, update and late update systems and remove that from code.~~

-* ~~Improve PrefabInstanceParameters system, it is using FindObjectsOfType right now and that sucks in terms of performance.~~

 * Delayed or triggerable instantiation of PrefabInstance objects.
     - Right now they are auto instantiated when the world starts but could be useful to have them there but activate/instantiate during gameplay.

 * Inject controllers with components?

-* Abilities system? (duration, cooldown, is active)

 * Coordinates?
 2d, 3d or customizable
   - One idea is to have a way to select which type to use, like 2d isometric or 2d or 3d, and always use 3d coordinates but in a proper way depending the type of coordinates system.